-Ideally, in the future validation of the upgraded \bhlumi, in order to get its technical precision at the level $10^{-5}$ for the total cross section and $10^{-4}$ for single differential distributions, one would need to compare it with another MC program developed independently, which properly implements the soft-photon resummation, LO corrections up to \order{\alpha^3 L_e^3}, and the second-order corrections with the complete $\order{\alpha^2 L_e}$.

-In principle, an extension of a program like \babayaga\ to the level of NNLO for the hard process, keeping the correct soft-photon resummation, would be the best partner for the upgraded \bhlumi\ to establish the technical precision of both programs at the $10^{-5}$ precision level \footnote{ The upgrade of the \bhlumi\ distributions will be relatively straightforward because its multi-photon phase space is exact~\cite{Jadach:1999vf} for any number of photons.}.
-In the meantime, the comparison between the upgraded \bhlumi\ with EEX and CEEX matrix elements would also offer a very good test of its technical precision, since the basic multi-photon phase space integration module of \bhlumi\ was already well tested in ref.~\cite{Jadach:1996bx} and such a test can be repeated at an even higher-precision level.
+Ideally, in the future validation of the upgraded \bhlumi, to establish its {\em technical precision} at a level of $10^{-5}$ for the total cross-section and of $10^{-4}$ for single differential distributions, one would need to compare it with another MC program developed independently, which properly implements the soft photon resummation, LO corrections up to \order{\alpha^3 L_\mathrm{e}^3}, and second-order corrections with the complete $\order{\alpha^2 L_\mathrm{e}}$.
+In principle, an extension of a program like \babayaga\ to the level of NNLO for the hard process, keeping the correct soft photon resummation, would be the best partner for the upgraded \bhlumi,\ to establish the technical precision of both programs at the $10^{-5}$ precision level. \footnote{The upgrade of the \bhlumi\ distributions will be relatively straightforward because its multiphoton phase space is exact~\cite{Jadach:1999vf} for any number of photons.} In the meantime, a comparison between the upgraded \bhlumi\ with EEX and CEEX matrix elements would also offer a very good test of its technical precision, since the basic multiphoton phase space integration module of \bhlumi\ was already well tested~\cite{Jadach:1996bx} and such a test can be repeated at an even higher precision level.